-The Delta SkyMiles® Platinum American Express Card joined the list of cards that cover Global Entry or TSA PreCheck enrollment once every four years in early 2020.
+Back in early 2020, the Delta SkyMiles® Platinum American Express Card joined the long list of cards that cover Global Entry or TSA PreCheck enrollment once every four years.
 If you’ve already got this card in your wallet, just pay for your application with it and that credit will automatically kick in.

-On top of that, the card earns 3x SkyMiles per dollar spent at both hotels and on Delta purchases, and earns 2x SkyMiles per dollar spent at both restaurants and U.S. supermarkets (terms apply).
+On top of that, the card earns 3x SkyMiles per dollar spent at both hotels and on Delta purchases and earns 2x SkyMiles per dollar spent at both restaurants and U.S. supermarkets.
 You’ll also get a companion pass for a buy one get one free ticket each year on your cardmember anniversary.

 But the card’s annual fee is $250 (see rates & fees).
 So if it’s just signing up for Global Entry or TSA PreCheck that you’re after, there are better options.
 The top-tier Delta SkyMiles® Reserve American Express Card also offers the same credit of up to $100 to cover Global Entry or TSA PreCheck.